Third Women's Ashes T20 also abandoned

 Vlaeminck played in the opening T20 and bowled at impressively high pace but then missed the washed out second match.

-"For it to happen so early in this Ashes campaign, it's absolutely shattering for her and for the whole group," Australia head coach Matthew Mott told Channel Seven
+"For it to happen so early in this Ashes campaign, it's absolutely shattering for her and for the whole group," Australia head coach Matthew Mott told Channel Seven.

 "It was a pretty sombre dressing room last night.